 If a video wall is installed, the overall resolution shall be considered based on the content being displayed.
 However, a minimum resolution of Full High Definition (1920x1080) shall be provided.

 3.15.6.5.
 Pixel Pitch

-In order to ensure a coherent image is produced, the following formula should be used:
+In order to ensure a coherent image is produced, the following table can be used as a general guide: